Be a change maker in your school!

-The annual FOS programme started in 1990 to recognise students who had gone the extra mile to show kindness.
-Since its revamp in 2009, students now have to complete a kindness project within their school communities over a period of five months to promote the essential values of kindness and graciousness.
-This move is deliberate to complement MOE’s values-in-action framework and the schools’ effort in inculcating courteous behaviour amongst its students.
+The annual FOS programme started in 1990 to recognize students who had gone the extra mile to show kindness.
+Participating teams will have to complete a kindness project within their school communities over a period of five months.

 Participating schools are invited to nominate up to nine students for this programme.
-These students and their teacher-in-charge would attend a ½ day interactive workshop in February 2018 to equip them with skills such as public speaking, critical and inventive thinking, project management, etc. In additional, each approved proposal would also receive up to $150 funding to help kick start the kindness project.
+These students and their teacher in-charge will attend a half-day interactive workshop in February 2020 to equip them with skills such as design thinking, project management and polling methodologies.
+In addition, each approved proposal would also receive up to $150 funding to help kick start the kindness project.

-Upon completion of the kindness project, these nominated students will be honoured as FOS Ambassadors.
-By giving the students such recognition, it will encourage their peers to emulate their fine example.
+Upon completion of the kindness project, these nominated students will be honored as FOS Ambassadors.
+SKM hopes that by giving the students such recognition, it will encourage their peers to emulate their fine example.

 Friend of Singa is open to all primary, secondary, junior colleges, special schools, madrasahs and international schools.

-You may view FOS 2018’s photos here (Awards ceremony)
+You may view the National Kindness Awards Ceremony (2019)’s photos here

-Should you have any queries, feel free to contact Ms Faith Lee at [email protected] or at 6761 9126
+Should you have any queries, feel free to contact Mr Dylan Chan at [email protected] or at 6761 9126.

 The Kindness Badge is a mark of distinction awarded to students of Uniformed Groups who have completed tasks or projects that promote kindness and graciousness amongst their peers, within their schools, and to their families and communities.
 Achieving this badge identifies them as Ambassadors of Kindness.
 It is awarded by the Singapore Kindness Movement to … Continue reading “Kindness Badge Award”Find out more